popphp/docs/getting_started/routing.rst

         'action'     => 'index'
     ]);

-In the above example, a controller class is used to route the request ``/`` to the ``index`` method.
+In the above example, a controller class is used to route the request ``/`` to the ``index()`` method.

 Controller Parameters
 ---------------------

 It's common to require access to various elements and values of your application while within an instance of your controller class.
-To provide this, the router object allows you to inject parameters into the controller on instantiation.
+To provide this, the router object allows you to inject parameters into the controller upon instantiation.
 Let's assume your controller's constructor looks like this:

 .. code-block:: php